-In this page, we will look in details Amazon third party seller statistics and the percentage of Amazon sales that are made by third party sellers, as well as the growth in Amazon third party seller sales.
+In this page, we will look in detail at Amazon third party seller statistics and the percentage of Amazon sales that are made by third party sellers, as well as the growth in Amazon third party seller sales.

 How Many Third Party Sellers on Amazon

-This number has been growing steadily over the years, as more and more people and businesses realize the benefits of selling on Amazon.
+This figure has progressively increased over the years as more and more consumers and businesses see the advantages of selling on Amazon.

 There are a number of reasons why selling on Amazon is attractive to businesses.

 Some of the reasons are that Amazon is one of the largest e-commerce platforms in the world, Amazon is a well-trusted brand, Amazon offers a number of tools and services to help sellers grow their business, such as fulfillment and logistics services.

 What Percentage of Amazon Sales are Third Party